 The University of Washington offers a full range of grant opportunities for students who qualify.
-Over $150 million in grants were received by our undergraduates in 2011-12.
+Approximately $200 million in grants were received by our undergraduates in 2012-13.
 Although grant assistance is not the largest source of funds available, it is important to complete the FAFSA application in case you could be eligible for the programs below.

 Grants are federal, state and institutional funds awarded on the basis of need, which do not have to be repaid.
 Most grant programs are from limited annual allocations and award priority is determined by financial need.